 Finishing the expedition in style, they skied through Geilo’s downhill ski resort with their pulks and dropped into the slalom course as they passed!

 Training continues throughout the summer with regular training weekends to practice the vital crevasse rescue ropework, navigation and endurance while they wait for the Antarctic summer to arrive.

 BUILD ON SKILLS LEARNT ON EX ICE READY

 PRACTICE SKI TOURING IN A REMOTE LOCATION FOR AN EXTENDED PERIOD

 BECOME ACCUSTOMED TO DAILY ROUTINE

-SELECT THE FINAL FIVE CANDIDATES TO PROCEED TO EX ICE MAIDEN
+SELECT THE FINAL SIX CANDIDATES TO PROCEED TO EX ICE MAIDEN